 22. SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pounds-and-hundredths weight of each competitor's catch during the competition days of the tournament.
 Only Largemouth, Smallmouth, Spotted or Redeye bass will be weighed.
-The limit for each team shall be 5 fish of the above species and varieties per day.
+The limit for each team shall be a combination of 5 fish of the above species and varieties per day.
 The official length for bass shall be established by the Tournament Director.
 Culling must be performed immediately upon catching a sixth fish.
 In the event tournament officials observe more than the allowable limit is in boat or at weigh-in, tournament officials will cull beginning with the largest fish.
 Only bass measuring the official length or more on the longest straight line, shall be weighed.
 Short fish will accrue a penalty of 1 pound and that bass will not be weighed.
 Any bass that appears to have been mangled, mashed, mauled or otherwise altered will be weighed only at the discretion of tournament officials.
 Once a competitor's catch is verified by, no additional fish may be added to the catch.
 Placing bass on a stringer is prohibited, however culling tags or clips may be used.
 In the event of a mechanical failure (boat is inoperable) anglers may have their catch counted by one of the following methods ONLY: 1) Boat is towed to the weigh-in site by another boat; 2) One partner may take both anglers catches (clearly marked) and board another competitors’ boat only for a ride to weigh-in.
 A team must not allow any bass caught by them to be counted on the score by another team.
 Mechanical failures do not extend established weigh-in times.

 23. CATCH AND RELEASE: CULLING OF DEAD BASS IS PROHIBITED.
 A penalty of 8 ounces (.50 pounds) per dead fish will be assessed and deducted from the day’s total weight.
 In the event the anglers' big fish is dead, a penalty of 8 ounces (.50 pounds) will be deducted from the big fish total weight.
 The Tournament Director will have sole authority for assessing dead fish penalties.
 For fish care, ABA only recommends the use of TH Marine G-JUICE U2 Pro Formula.

-24. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 17 at the appointed time shall be penalized at the rate of one (1) pound for each minute.
+24. LATE PENALTY: Competitors who are not in the official checkpoint area as described in Rule 20 at the appointed time shall be penalized at the rate of one (1) pound for each minute.
 Late penalty will be deducted from the total weight of their catch that day, including any weight to be counted toward a “big bass award”.
 No weight will be awarded if the net weight after penalties is zero or less.
 Any competitor more than 15 minutes late will lose all credit for that day's catch.
-Exact starting and check-in times will be announced at the Tournament Briefing..
+Exact starting and check-in times will be announced at the Tournament Briefing.

 25. TIEBREAKERS: Ties will be broken using the following criteria: